Jim Sleeper

 Jim Sleeper is an American author and journalist.
 He was a lecturer in political science at Yale University from 1999 to 2020, teaching undergraduate seminars on American national identity and on journalism, liberalism, and democracy.

 He writes primarily on American political culture, racial politics, news, media and higher education.
 In the 1990s, he wrote two books about racial politics, The Closest of Strangers: Liberalism and the Politics of Race in New York and Liberal Racism.
 From 1993 to 1995, he was a political columnist for the New York Daily News and an occasional contributor to The New York Times, The Nation, The New Republic, Commonweal, Washington Monthly and other political magazines.
 From 1988 to 1993, he was an opinion editor and editorial writer for New York Newsday.
 He was also an occasional commentator on the PBS News Hour and National Public Radio’s All Things Considered.

 Sleeper's recent work has appeared in Salon, Foreign Policy, Democracy, The New Republic, Dissent, and Asia Sentinel.
 His recent writings include critiques of neoconservative and grand strategy policies in the United States and abroad, the corporatization of American higher education, and joint ventures between American universities and universities in authoritarian societies.
 He also writes extensively about Trumpism and other crises of the American republic, including controversies over freedom of speech.
 Sleeper has previously written on the Obama administration, Occupy Wall Street, Yale University's venture to establish an undergraduate college in collaboration with Singapore, and gun control in the United States.

 From 1983 to 2021, Sleeper was a member of the editorial board and a frequent contributor to the quarterly Dissent, for which he edited In Search of New York, an edition of the magazine in 1987 that was republished by Transaction Books in 1988.

+Biography

 Sleeper was born in Longmeadow, Massachusetts and graduated from Yale College in 1969.
-He was awarded a doctorate in education from Harvard University in 1977.
+He was awarded a doctorate in education from the Harvard Graduate School of Education in 1977.
 In the 1970s and 1980s, he taught urban studies and writing at Harvard University, Queens College, and New York University before becoming a New York City journalist and a lecturer at Yale University.
 In 1982–83, he was a Charles Revson Fellow at Columbia University, studying urban housing development, and in 1998 a fellow at Harvard University's Shorenstein Center on Media, Politics and Public Policy.

 Sleeper is married to the political scientist and philosopher Seyla Benhabib.